verekia/js-stack-from-scratch/tutorial/06-react-router-ssr-helmet/README.md

   composeEnhancers(applyMiddleware(thunkMiddleware)))
 ```

+Here with feed our client-side store with the `preloadedState` that was received from the server.

 ### React Helmet

+> 💡 **[React Helmet](https://github.com/nfl/react-helmet)**: A library to inject content to the `head` of a React app, on both the client and the server.

-I purposely made you write `FIX ME` in the title to highlight the fact that even though we are doing server-side rendering, we currently do not fill the `title` tag – or any of the tags in `head` that vary depending on the page you're on – properly.
+I purposely made you write `FIX ME` in the title to highlight the fact that even though we are doing server-side rendering, we currently do not fill the `title` tag properly (or any of the tags in `head` that vary depending on the page you're on).

 - Run `yarn add react-helmet`